dreamgrove/dreamgrove/content/feral/compendium.md

 - {{< spell 391785 "Tear Open Wounds" >}} -> {{< spell 391709 "Rampant Ferocity" >}}: if your goal is purely to funnel, you can change to RF and spend your finishers on Bite while only using {{< spell 285381 "Primal Wrath" >}} to maintain {{< spell 1079 "Rip" >}} in AoE.
 This is somewhat more advanced with more consideration for energy and combo points, and requires you to break 'primal wrath spam' muscle memory.
 - {{< spell 48484 "Infected Wounds" >}} -> {{< spell 384665 "Taste for Blood" >}}: if you are not running Double-clawed Rake, Taste for Blood is a great option that offers a prominent single target gain over Infected Wounds this patch as a result of the {{< spell 391881 "Apex" >}} changes.
 Even moreso if running {{< spell 391528  "Convoke the Spirits" >}}.
 - {{< spell 384665 "Taste for Blood" >}} -> {{< spell 417710 "Dire Fixation" >}}: both are great single-target options, you can run Taste for Blood for more funnel (via Apex) and burst with Convoke.
-- {{< spell 417710 "Dire Fixation" >}} -> {{< spell 391709 "Rampant Ferocity" >}}: you can runn both Tear Open Wounds and Rampant Ferocity together if it is an AOE heavy dungeon, but single-target will be lower without Dire Fixation or Taste for Blood.
+- {{< spell 417710 "Dire Fixation" >}} -> {{< spell 391709 "Rampant Ferocity" >}}: you can run both Tear Open Wounds and Rampant Ferocity together if it is an AOE heavy dungeon, but single-target will be lower without Dire Fixation or Taste for Blood.

 Options for the final gate:
 - {{< spell 319439 "Bloodtalons" >}} vs {{< spell 391972 "Lion's Strength" >}}: in 10.2, BT gains a lot of quality of life when changing to the new tier-set, in addition to the {{< spell 391881 "Apex" >}} change with procs slowing down slightly in AoE.
 This combined with the 10.1 change of 3 charges makes BT feel smooth to play in season 3 M+.
 However, Lion's Strength is still a competitive option and only a small DPS loss while allowing you to focus on other things.
 If you are fairly new to Feral, you should start with Lion's Strength and swap to Bloodtalons when you have learnt everything else.